camdenreslink/clr-profiler/README.md

 ## TODO

 - Some header file function signatures have `_Out_writes_to_` annotations.
 How does this translate into parameters in my rust function signature?
+- I may be able to make the ffi layer a little cleaner by adding some traits.
+For example, creating a `ComRefCount` trait that has to have a getter method to a `ref_count` field.
+Then I can create an `IUnknown` trait which depends on `ComRefCount` with a default implementation using the getter method.
+Then any COM coclass could just implement that trait and be done.
+Similar traits could be created for all other interfaces.
+The trait could have another method called `get_vtbl()`, which returns the trait methods as a struct of function pointers in the required order.